Group

 Why this matters

-Invasive crabs are ravaging intertidal zones across the Gulf of Maine.
+New species of crabs have been introduced to the intertidal zones across the Gulf of Maine disrupting the ecosystem.
 We need more data to understand how these populations are changing and where they could have the greatest impact in the future.

 Partner